Where to Go in Shenzhen 2026: Top 10 Best Places to Visit

 Judiaosha Beach

-The air was filled with the refreshing scent of the sea, and the only sounds were the soothing whispers of the wind and the distant calls of seabirds.
+The air was fresh and had a salty smell of the ocean, and the only sounds were the soothing whispers of the wind and the distant calls of seabirds.

 📖 About Judiaosha Beach